lambdaisland/edn-lines/README.md

 Contributors MUST

 - adhere to the [LambdaIsland Clojure Style Guide](https://nextjournal.com/lambdaisland/clojure-style-guide)
 - write patches that solve a problem.
-Start by stating the problem, then supply a minimal solution. `*`
+Start by stating the problem, then supply a minimal, accurate solution. `*`
 - agree to license their contributions as MPLv2.
 - not break the contract with downstream consumers. `**`
 - not break the tests.